dinohapp/StructureJournal/README.md

 - defined the basic structure of the database with SQL statements
 - tried to include test for the app.js but can't quite grasp the concept of TDD yet.
 Will write unit tests after I have better concept o the code structure.

+2022-11-07
+- Moved the database creation logic to ./db.js.
+- There should be a better way to run queries than .exec().
+Need to research that.

 # Contributing
 Feel free to contribute to this project or reach out to me with any suggestions.